msarsha/angular-loading-spinner/README.md

 </div>
 ````

+### Controlling the Spinners

-Control the spinner using the `spinnerService`
+Manualy control the spinners using the `spinnerService`

 ````javascript
   angular.controller('ctrl', function(spinnerService){